unionai/unionai-docs/source/data-input-output/flyte-file-and-flyte-directory.md

 {@# See [Raw data prefix](raw-data-prefix) for more information. #@}

-In either case, the data stored in the bucket is placed in a randomly-named directory with a different random name generated for each `FlyteFile` (`FlyteDirectory`) data write.
+Union will create a directory with a unique, random name in your bucket for each `FlyteFile` or `FlyteDirectory` data write to guarantee that you never overwrite your data.
 This guarantees that you never overwrite your data.

 ### Specifying `remote_path`